 Few things in life are peaceful as coffee with a view.
 As the significant other of a coffee snob, I can say that my AeroPress Go coffee passes the taste test (and my simplicity test, too!).

 The AeroPress Go is the lightweight cousin of the best-selling original AeroPress.
 It packs up small to fit in a day hiking backpack.
 It even comes with hundreds of its tiny filters.
 All you need is water and coffee grounds!

 For a comprehensive trail coffee solution, pair the AeroPress Go with the Jetboil Flash for heating water in under a minute.

 Continuing on the coffee theme, every hiker needs a well-insulated mug, whether it’s for trail coffee or that caffeine boost on the way to a trailhead.

 YETI makes the best tumblers, mugs, and coolers out there.
 My YETI mug keeps coffee hot for at least 4-6 hours.
-The stainless steel interior makes it easy to clean with a quick water rinse, perfect for hikers!
+The stainless steel interior makes it easy to clean with a quick water rinse, perfect for outdoor enthusiasts!

 The YETI Rambler Mug can also double as a way to drink wine at the top of the trail 😉

 Every dog parent wants their baby safe on the trail.
-But so many dog owners don’t bring the right supplies to help their pup if something did happen.
+But so many dog owners don’t bring the right supplies to help their pup if something does happen.